 What do you do when you suddenly come into lots of…apples?
 Bake Apple Tart of course!

-Speaking of pies, 1kg store-bought shortcrust pastry costs £2.48 in Tesco/Waitrose.
+1kg store-bought shortcrust pastry costs £2.48 in Tesco/Waitrose.
 If you make it yourself with 600g flour (64p), 300g butter (£1.38) and a bit of salt (5p) it’ll cost you £2.07.
 Not a huge saving, but it’s all money.
 And it is easy in a food processor.
 Incidentally 1kg pastry is a lot.
 So cut it in half and freeze half for another day.

-Also, you may have to cut a few bad bits out of the apples but you shouldn’t expect perfection for free!
+You may have to cut a few bad bits out of the apples but you shouldn’t expect perfection for free!

 Windfall Apple Tart